This sourdough pumpkin bread is a fall favorite packed with cinnamon, nutmeg, and an entire can of pumpkin flavor. Perfect for pumpkin season.

 Pro Sourdough Tip: Keep a glass jar in your refrigerator to store your sourdough discard.
 Continue adding to it until you have enough to make your chosen sourdough discard recipe.

 More Sourdough Tips:

 While this recipe was created to use up excess sourdough discard, you can easily substitute the same amount of sour cream, yogurt, or unsweetened applesauce if you don't have any discard.

 All-purpose flour: For a nuttier flavor swap up to half of the AP flour for whole wheat flour.

-Spices: Often I will use just cinnamon and nutmeg but warm fragrant spices like cardamon, ginger, cloves, or allspice could work well too.
-You could also substitute two teaspoons of pumpkin pie spice.
+Spices: Often I will use just cinnamon and nutmeg but warm fragrant spices like cardamom, ginger, cloves, or allspice could work well too.
+You could also substitute two teaspoons of pumpkin pie spice mix.

 Baking soda: Quick breads use chemical leaveners such as baking soda or baking powder to rise.

-You could also make your own pumpkin puree.
+You could also make your own homemade pumpkin puree.

-Neutral oil: (canola, vegetable, etc.) You could also swap the oil for the same amount of softened unsalted butter.
+Neutral oil: (canola oil, vegetable oil, etc.) You could also swap the oil for the same amount of unsalted melted butter.